zealbell/TwerkyListView/README.md

 for this project wasn't completely drawn imagining or studying how earthworms move neither does the author eat or rear earthworms hence any decision made by the reader to google twerking-African earthworms is at the sole discretion of the reader). also an __*IllegalTwerkingException()*__ is thrown if Adapter does not extend __*TwerkyListView$TwerkAdapter*__

+> ⚠️ **Caution**: Accessing the license section may result in unintended cognitive strain.
+Known outcomes include elevated processing time, spontaneous remorse, and an acute awareness of previously issued advisories.

 > *Method Summary*

 | Method | Return | What it does |